Catalonian Independence – will Spain survive the referendum?

 But to what extent should you be able to overthrow the democratically-elected government of a country without getting whacked with a nightstick?

-To what extent can you peacefully break the law and hope the police will just stand around and watch?
+To what extent can you peacefully break the law (and violate the Constitution) and hope the police will just stand around and watch?

 Important questions I wish I had a better answer for.